danplatypus30/tp/docs/DeveloperGuide.md

   Use case resumes at step 1.

 - 2d.
-The given patient has invalid email format.
+The given patient's name contains special characters.

   - 2d1.
 NeuroSync shows an error message.

   Use case resumes at step 1.

 - 2e.
-The given patient's name contains special characters.
+The given patient's name exceeds the maximum length of 50 characters.

   - 2e1.
 NeuroSync shows an error message.

   Use case resumes at step 1.

 - 2f.
-The given patient's name exceeds the maximum length of 50 characters.
+The given patient's occupation exceeds the maximum length of 50 characters.

   - 2f1.
-NeuroSync shows an error message.

-  Use case resumes at step 1.

-- 2g.
-The given patient's occupation exceeds the maximum length of 50 characters.

-  - 2g1.
 NeuroSync shows an error message.

   Use case resumes at step 1.